JonathanRiche/simpli.fi-api/README.md

 # Simpli.fi API Client

 This package provides a TypeScript client for interacting with the Simpli.fi API.
-It allows you to manage campaigns and perform various operations related to the Simpli.fi platform.
+It allows you to manage campaigns, ads, geo-fences, and perform various operations related to the Simpli.fi platform.

 [NPM Package](https://www.npmjs.com/package/simpl.fi-api-client)